Email Subject Line Experiment

 2. Define Control and Treatment Groups

-We follow the Chapter 2 structure:
+We follow the below structure:

 • Control group: customers who received SubjectLine_ID = 1